Online Matching with Stochastic Rewards: Optimal Competitive Ratio via Path Based Formulation: Introduction

-The introduction of stochastic rewards raises an interesting question regarding the nature of the offline algorithm one should compare against.
+The introduction of stochastic rewards raises an interesting question regarding the nature of the offline benchmark to compare against online algorithms.
 In addition to knowing all edges and their probabilities in advance, should the offline algorithm know the realizations of the rewards too?
-Unsurprisingly, such a benchmark turns out to be too strong for any meaningful bound.
-So a perhaps natural alternative is to compare against adaptive offline algorithms that know the arrivals, edges and edge probabilities in advance but must sequentially adapt to the outcomes of matches.
+Unsurprisingly, such a benchmark turns out to be too strong for any meaningful bound\footnote{Consider a single arrival with an edge to $n\geq 1$ identical resources.
+Each edge has a probability of success $1/n$.
+A benchmark that knows realizations of rewards attains expected reward at least $(1-1/e)$.
+However, no online algorithm can achieve a reward better than $1/n$.}. { A natural alternative} is to compare against adaptive offline algorithms that know the arrivals, edges and edge probabilities in advance but must sequentially adapt to the outcomes of matches.
 In particular, rewards are realized only after matching decisions are made and offline can match any arrival at most once.
-Though offline knows all arrivals in advance, the sequence in which offline makes matching decisions gives rise to different benchmarks. \begin{itemize} \item[] \textbf{Clairvoyant}: An oft-used benchmark \cite{negin,will,chan,reuse,feng} where the offline algorithm makes matching decisions in order of the arrival sequence i.e., vertex $t\in T$ is matched only after matching decisions for all vertices $t'<t$ have been made\footnote{Recent work \cite{toronto}, alternatively calls this the \emph{online stochastic} benchmark}. \item[] \textbf{Fully Offline}: Algorithm can adaptively choose an order for matching vertices in $T$, given the realized outcomes of previous matches \cite{brubach2,toronto}. \end{itemize} \textbf{Comparison of offline benchmarks:} In the deterministic case (all probabilities are one) these benchmarks are identical since the order in which vertices are matched does not matter (given knowledge of the entire arrival sequence).
-In general, there are merits to using either benchmark.
-Specifically, let $OPT(C)$ and $OPT(F)$ denote the expected reward of the best clairvoyant and fully offline algorithm respectively.
-On one hand, fully offline is a stronger benchmark than clairvoyant i.e., $OPT(C)\leq OPT(F)$.
-On the other hand, clairvoyant benchmark generalizes quite naturally to other settings with post-allocation stochasticity.
-For instance, in case of \emph{reusable} resources where successfully matched resources can be re-matched after some stochastic duration \cite{reuse}, allowing offline to match in an order different from the order of arrivals does not lead to a meaningful benchmark.
-Due to this generalizability, our main focus in this paper is to compare against clairvoyant benchmark.
-Interestingly, we find that our results hold more strongly against fully offline as well.
-For the sake of simplicity, let us refer to clairvoyant and fully offline collectively as \emph{offline}.
+Though offline knows all arrivals in advance, the sequence in which offline makes matching decisions gives rise to different benchmarks. \begin{itemize} \item \textbf{Clairvoyant}: An often used benchmark where the offline algorithm makes matching decisions in order of the arrival sequence i.e., vertex $t\in T$ is matched only after matching decisions for all vertices $t'<t$ have been made \citep{negin,will,chan,reuse,feng}. \item \textbf{Fully Offline}: Algorithm can adaptively choose an order for matching vertices in $T$, given the realized outcomes of previous matches \citep{brubach2,toronto}. \end{itemize}